vsakaria/react-accelerator-micro-fe/README.md

 Run `yarn start`

-# Using Constellation
-Constellation is a design system create for Lloyd's banking group and affiliated companies.
-The documentation can be found here: http://constellation.lbg.eu-gb.mybluemix.net/components/lloyds/button/web

-The accelerator includes a component called `BrandProviderLoader` which allows constellation to work.
-Under the hood this component uses constellation's `BrandProvider` which uses React context API to pass a brand `string` value to certain constellation components.
-The brands are 'lloyds', 'bos' and 'halifax' at the time of writing.

-The `BrandProviderLoader` also loads the correct `css` by sniffing the `hostname`.
-For example a `hostname` of `www.cbo.lloyds` would load the 'lloyds' `.css` file.

-The `BrandProviderLoader` should be wrapped around the `<App />` component at your will.

 # Running Tests

 The project uses both Jest Snapshot testing and enzymes DOM query testing.
 Black box and White box testing respectively.